jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 (avoiding bad interference), or should it save energy by sending fast, increasing the chance for equipment to enter a "sleep" state?

-At the time of writing, the common choice for video is to opt for high rate delivery, potentially saving energy, and possibly at the expense of other traffic.
+At the time of writing, the common choice for video is to opt for higher rate delivery, potentially saving energy, and possibly at the expense of other traffic.
 For non-urgent data transfers, the IETF-recommended default approach is the opposite: the LEDBAT congestion control